 Cub Scouts also get to go on trips and days out, to places like the zoo, theme parks or a farm.
 Sometimes you will be able to go camping with the rest of the Pack.
 This will mean you sleeping in a tent and doing loads of outdoor activities.

-THE CUB LAW AND PROMISE The Cub Scout Promise: I promise that I will do my best To do my duty to God and to the Queen To help other people And to keep the Cub Scout Law.
+THE CUB LAW AND PROMISE The Cub Scout Promise: I promise that I will do my best To do my duty to God and to the King, To help other people, And to keep the Cub Scout Law.
 The Cub Scout Law: Cub Scouts always do their best Think of others before themselves And do a good turn every day.
 The Cub Scout Motto: Be Prepared

 The Scout Section is for young people, usually aged between 10.5 and 14 years.
 The Scout Troop is the third and final Section in the Scout Group.

 Scouts are encouraged to take part in a wide range of activities as part of their programme.
 Participation rather than meeting set standards is the key approach and for the Scout who wants to be recognised for his or her achievements there are a number of Challenges Awards and Activity Badges.
 Scouts take part in a balanced programme that helps them to find out about the world in which they live, encourages them to know their own abilities and the importance of keeping fit and helps develop their creative talents.
 It also provides opportunities to explore their own values and personal attitudes.